Natural Ecosystems

 Media release

-Minderoo Foundation to fund AU$6 million worth of new research combatting lethal humidity
+Minderoo Foundation to fund A$6 million worth of new research combatting lethal humidity

-A global early warning system for deadly humid heatwaves is among 10 new projects to share in almost AUD$6 million (US$4 million) worth of research grants from Australia’s Minderoo Foundation.
+A global early warning system for deadly humid heatwaves is among 10 new projects to share in almost A$6 million (US$4 million) worth of research grants from Australia’s Minderoo Foundation.

 The grant recipients were announced at UN Headquarters on Saturday night (New York time) in front of Ministers and Ambassadors at an event to mark the official launch of the Lethal Humidity Global Council (LHGC) on the eve of Climate Week.